haitch-dot-tech/esp_pwm/README.md

 ## Installation
 ### Arduino IDE
 1. Download .ZIP from Code dropdown at the top of this page
-2. Open the Arduino IDE and go to Sketch > Include Library > Add .ZIP Library
+2. Open the Arduino IDE and go to Sketch > Include Library > Add .ZIP Library > Select the file in Explorer and click OK.
-3. If the Arudino IDE outputs "Library installed", you're all good to go!
+3. If the Arduino IDE outputs "Library installed", you're all good to go!
 4. Go back to Sketch > Include Library and click the library to include it.

+If this doesn't work or spits out errors, copy the files from the inside of the .ZIP folder into a new folder called "esp_pwm".
+Zip this folder and install it into the IDE as explained from step 2 above.

 ### PlatformIO
 1. WIP